What Causes Wrinkles?

 AGEs are aptly named, as they quite literally, age you.
 They damage nearby proteins and can make collagen dry, brittle, and weak, resulting in less taut, pre-maturely aged skin.

 PRO TIP: Cutting refined sugar and carbohydrates out of your diet is one of the best things you can do for your health.
 It will help you slim down, eliminate brain fog, give you more energy and lower your risk for heart disease, diabetes, and many chronic illnesses.
-Try my paleo meal plan, or let me help you through a sugar detox as part of my nutrition course.
-You can also check out these fruit sweetened dessert recipes such as banana ice cream or date truffles.
+Try my Paleo Meal Plan, or let me help you through my Clear Skin Plan.
+You can also check out these fruit-sweetened dessert recipes such as banana ice cream or date truffles.

 Not Consuming Enough Antioxidants